eleanoremeyer/watch-together/README.md

 This will start a webserver on port 3000.

-Furthermore you can install the resulting binary using `stack install watch-together`, which should copy the binary to `$HOME/.local/bin`.
+Furthermore you can install the resulting binary using `stack install`, which should copy the binary to `$HOME/.local/bin`, so make sure it is contained in `$PATH`.